finnfiddle/react-ping/docs/Mutations.md

 ## Basic Example

-Create a container that has one request creator that creates a To Do when invoked.
+Create a container that has one fragment that creates a To Do when invoked.

 ```javascript
 import React, { Component } from 'react';